-Your hospital bill Your rights and obligations with regards to your hospital bill How to apply for Medicaid How to apply for free or reduced care
+- Your hospital bill

+- Your rights and obligations with regards to your hospital bill

+- How to apply for Maryland Medicaid

+- How to apply for free or reduced care

-For more information about Maryland Medical Assistance
+For information about Maryland Medical Assistance

-Contact your local Department of Social Services 1-800-332-6347 TTY 1-800-925-4434 Or visit: www.dhr.state.md.us
+Contact your local Department of Social Services at 1-800-332-6347.
+For TTY, call 1-800-925-4434.